tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     * The Application can use `RequestFinalizeBlock.last_commit_info` and `RequestFinalizeBlock.byzantine_validators`
       to determine rewards and punishments for the validators.
     * The application must execute the transactions in full, in the order they appear in `RequestFinalizeBlock.tx`, before returning control to Tendermint.
-Alternatively, it can commit the candidate state corresponding to the block previously executed via `ProcessProposal`.
+Alternatively, it can commit the candidate state corresponding to the same block previously executed via `ProcessProposal`.
     * `ResponseFinalizeBlock.tx_result[i].Code == 0` only if the _i_-th transaction is fully valid.
     * Optional `ResponseFinalizeBlock.validator_updates` triggered by block `H`.
 These updates affect validation